gabrielfernando01/scala_and_spark_for_bd/chapter_3/README.md

 This is not a new concept but the <code>Lambda Calculus</code>, which provides the basis of FP, was first introduced in the 1930s.
 However, in the realm of programming language, the term functional programming refers to a new style of declarative programming paradigm that means programming can be done with the help of control, declarations, or expressions instead of classical statements commonly used in an old programming language, such as C.

-## Why Spark ⭐?.
+## ⭐ Why Spark?.

-As mentioned earlier, Spark is built on top of the Hadoop 🐘 software and you can deploy Spark ⭐ in different ways:
+As mentioned earlier, Spark ⭐ is built on top of the Hadoop 🐘 software and you can deploy Spark ⭐ in different ways:

 - **Standalone cluster**: This means that Spark will run on top of Hadoop Distributed File System (HDFS) and space will actually be allocated to HDFS.
 Spark and MapReduce will run side by side to serve all the Spark jobs.
 - **Hadoop YARN cluster**: This means that Spark simply runs on YARN without any root privileges or pre-installations.